Edinburgh Festival Theatre

-As an opera house, variety palace, concert hall, drama theatre or dance house the Edinburgh Festival Theatre is set to become a beloved icon.
 The restoration and re-building of the theatre was designed by architects Law & Dunbar Nasmith, Edinburgh and completed by management contractor Bovis (Scotland) Limited.
 British Standard 5588 Pt 6 1991 (“Fire Precautions in the design, construction and use of buildings”) states that such places of assembly require fire / smoke ventilation to the stage area.

 This resulted in a requirement to provide ventilation in the fly tower area.
 Colt was employed to install a smoke control system with fire / smoke ventilation that met the regulatory requirements, as well as the demanding acoustic requirements set down in the brief supplied by the acousticians Sandy Brown Associates, Edinburgh.